 Sales by our stockholders of a substantial number of shares of our common stock in the public markets following this offering, or the perception that these sales might occur, could cause the market price of our common stock to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.
-As of December 31, 2004, there were 78,973,085 shares of our common stock outstanding, which include the shares of our common stock sold in two private placements in 2000 and 2001.
-All of our outstanding shares, including the shares of our common stock sold in this offering, will be freely transferable, except for any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act of 1933, as amended.
-Additionally, 21,612,988 of the 78,973,085 shares of our common stock are not immediately available for sale because they are shares underlying unexercised and unexpired warrants issued by NASD.
-See "Relationship with NASD-Agreements and Arrangements with NASD-Warrants and the Voting Trust Agreement."
-If any of such warrants expire without being exercised, then NASD will be able to sell any such underlying shares pursuant to a registration statement or an exemption from registration, including pursuant to the limitations of Rule 144.
+As of November 30, 2004, there were 78,921,393 shares of our common stock outstanding, which include the shares of our common stock sold in two private placements in 2000 and 2001.
+Of our outstanding shares, only the shares of our common stock sold in this offering and shares previously sold in the two private placements of our common stock in 2000 and 2001 will be freely transferable, except for any shares held by our "affiliates," as that term is defined in Rule 144 under the Securities Act of 1933, as amended.
+The remaining shares will be "restricted securities" subject to the volume limitations and the other conditions of Rule 144.
 Prior to this offering, our shares of common stock traded on the OTC Bulletin Board and there was low liquidity and trading volume.
 Following this offering, the listing of our common stock on The Nasdaq Stock Market and the resulting additional liquidity for our common stock could encourage existing holders of our common stock to sell their shares.

 The number of freely transferable shares of our common stock will increase upon any exercise of outstanding warrants sold by NASD in the 2000 and 2001 private placements that entitle holders thereby to purchase shares of our common stock that are currently owned by NASD.
 In addition, the number of freely transferable shares of our common stock will increase upon any exercise of outstanding options pursuant to our stock compensation and stock award plan for our employees.
 Also, the number of freely transferable shares of our common stock will increase if the holders of our Series C Cumulative Preferred Stock become entitled to receive an additional payment and we elect to pay such additional payment in shares of our common stock.
-See "Description of Capital Stock-Preferred Stock."
+See "Description of Capital Stock- Preferred Stock."
 Finally, the number of freely transferable shares of our common stock will increase upon any conversion of our convertible subordinated notes, which are convertible into 12,000,000 shares of our common stock.

-We, our directors, executive officers and select existing stockholders will agree pursuant to a lockup agreement, with limited exceptions, for a period of 90 days after the date of this prospectus, that we and they will not, without the prior written consent of the representatives on behalf of the underwriters, directly or indirectly, offer to sell, sell or otherwise dispose of any shares of our common stock.
+We, our directors, executive officers and select existing stockholders will agree pursuant to a lockup agreement, with limited exceptions, for a period days after the date of this prospectus, that we and they will not, without the prior written consent of the representatives on behalf of the underwriters, directly or indirectly, offer to sell, sell or otherwise dispose of any shares of our common stock.